Consent

 Does the fellowship have a residency requirement?

-This is an in residence fellowship, pending any COVID-19 related developments.
+This is an in residence fellowship.
 In order to be paid by NYU while physically inside the US, fellows must either (a) be United States citizens or (b) hold an appropriate US immigration status that permits payment.

 Is this position open to candidates who are not US citizens or permanent residents?